borntofrappe/python-scripts/connect-four-visuals/README.md

       pygame.display.update()
 ```

-Before moving on to drawing the grid and game assets, bind a couple of events to quit the game.
+Before moving on to drawing circles, I choose to bind a couple of events to quit the game.

 ```py
 while True: